Ahmedelsa3eed/Wordpress_AKS_Cluster/README.md

 # WordPress on AKS Cluster
 ![arch](./Wordpress_AKS_Cluster.svg)

-A project demonstrating how to deploy a WordPress site on an Azure Kubernetes Service (AKS) cluster using Kubernetes manifests, Helm, and persistent storage.
+A project demonstrating how to deploy a WordPress site on an Azure Kubernetes Service (AKS) cluster using Kubernetes manifests, Kustomize, and persistent storage.
 This project showcases best practices for cloud-native application deployment.

 ## Table of Contents
 1. [Overview](#Overview)